HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 ## App/Sub Model
 ### CINX Application/Subscription Model Introduction

 A CINX customer (organization) has the opportunity to subscribe to different applications available on the platform.
 An application can be a grouping of pages and functionality on the CINX web site or external applications that consume content from CINX.
 Each application on the CINX platform has a unique identifier and a range of fields that define its attributes.
-When an organization subscribes to an application a new unique identifier is created to link the application to the subscribing organization.
+When an organization subscribes to an application, a new unique identifier is created to link the application to the subscribing organization.
 This application id will be used in API calls to identify and grant access to requested data operations.

 <img src='images/subscription1.jpg'/>

 ## Data Sources
 ### CINX Data Source Introduction

-CINX supports different “catalogs” of content.
-Companies subscribing to CINX can have access to multiple catalogs or databases of content.
+CINX supports different “catalogs” (databases) of content.
+Companies subscribing to CINX can have access to multiple catalogs of content.
 Here are some common catalogs in CINX:

-  - HPH Plumbing/Mechanical catalog
+  - HPH Plumbing/Mechanical
   - MCAA WebLEM
   - PHCC Labor Units

 Another catalog that each CINX company can use is a “Private” catalog.
 This catalog of content is specific to the subscribing company and can contain material items.
 These items can be copied from another catalog on CINX or manually entered/uploaded by the company.

 Estimating systems, CAD/BIM software systems, and other software partners that utilize CINX content will also have a separate CINX Catalogs.
 This allows each system to have a specific set of items that CINX maintains.

 A good way to visualize this concept is to open the Catalog drop-down in the CINX Search app.
 Here is a screen shot that shows a company that has access to many catalogs.
 Note: each company’s private catalog will be listed using the company’s name as registered in CINX.

 <img src='images/subscription2.jpg'/>